How do you reach your creative potential? Let’s take a look at a woman who once brought her two Pomeranians to a barbecue I attended.

 “What’s the best way?”

-You’ve likely asked yourself that question before, especially when embarking on a new entrepreneurial journey.
+You’ve likely asked yourself that question before, especially when starting a piece of writing that requires a lot of creativity.
 I certainly have.

 And when you’re out of your comfort zone, you often want a guide — a set of steps to follow.